Functional programming: Comparison to logic programming

+Ciao transforms the function-like notation into relational form and executes the resulting logic program using the standard Prolog execution strategy.

 Applications

+Text editors

+Emacs, a highly extensible text editor family uses its own Lisp dialect for writing plugins.
+The original author of the most popular Emacs implementation, GNU Emacs and Emacs Lisp, Richard Stallman considers Lisp one of his favorite programming languages.

 Spreadsheets

 Spreadsheets can be considered a form of pure, zeroth-order, strict-evaluation functional programming system.
 However, spreadsheets generally lack higher-order functions as well as code reuse, and in some implementations, also lack recursion.
 Several extensions have been developed for spreadsheet programs to enable higher-order and reusable functions, but so far remain primarily academic in nature.

+Microservices

+Due to their composability, functional programming paradigms can be suitable for microservices-based architectures.

 Academia

 Functional programming is an active area of research in the field of programming language theory.
 There are several peer-reviewed publication venues focusing on functional programming, including the International Conference on Functional Programming, the Journal of Functional Programming, and the Symposium on Trends in Functional Programming.

 Industry

 Functional programming has been employed in a wide range of industrial applications.
 For example, Erlang, which was developed by the Swedish company Ericsson in the late 1980s, was originally used to implement fault-tolerant telecommunications systems, but has since become popular for building a range of applications at companies such as Nortel, Facebook, Électricité de France and WhatsApp.
 Scheme, a dialect of Lisp, was used as the basis for several applications on early Apple Macintosh computers and has been applied to problems such as training-simulation software and telescope control.
 OCaml, which was introduced in the mid-1990s, has seen commercial use in areas such as financial analysis, driver verification, industrial robot programming and static analysis of embedded software.
 Haskell, though initially intended as a research language, has also been applied in areas such as aerospace systems, hardware design and web programming.

 Other functional programming languages that have seen use in industry include Scala, F#, Wolfram Language, Lisp, Standard ML and Clojure.
+Scala has been widely used in Data science, while ClojureScript, Elm or PureScript are some of the functional frontend programming languages used in production.
+Elixir's Phoenix framework is also used by some relatively popular commercial projects, such as Font Awesome or Allegro (one of the biggest e-commerce platforms in Poland)'s classified ads platform Allegro Lokalnie.

 Functional "platforms" have been popular in finance for risk analytics (particularly with large investment banks).
 Risk factors are coded as functions that form interdependent graphs (categories) to measure correlations in market shifts, similar in manner to Gröbner basis optimizations but also for regulatory frameworks such as Comprehensive Capital Analysis and Review.
 Given the use of OCaml and Caml variations in finance, these systems are sometimes considered related to a categorical abstract machine.
 Functional programming is heavily influenced by category theory.